JayakrishnanJK/chie-appliance-setup/README.md

 ## Server software requirements

-Ubuntu 18.04 LTS minimal server or similar Linux distribution on a virtual or physical machine is required.
-Unless you're an expert Linux admin with Ansible skills, use the 64-bit Ubuntu 18.04 "Bionic Beaver" mini.iso netboot image or 64-bit Ubuntu 18.04 Server image in case netboot will not work in your environment.
+Ubuntu [18.04 LTS minimal](https://help.ubuntu.com/community/Installation/MinimalCD) server or similar Linux distribution on a virtual or physical machine is required.
+Unless you're an expert Linux admin with [Ansible](https://www.ansible.com/) skills, use the [64-bit Ubuntu 18.04 "Bionic Beaver" mini.iso](http://archive.ubuntu.com/ubuntu/dists/bionic/main/installer-amd64/current/images/netboot/mini.iso) netboot image or [64-bit Ubuntu 18.04 Server](https://www.ubuntu.com/download/server) image in case netboot will not work in your environment.
 The mini.io netboot creates the smallest footprint server so it's the most secure and requires minimal hardening for security.

 Setup a Windows Hyper-V, VMware, VirtualBox, or other hypervisor VM:

- - RAM: minimum 2048 megabytes, preferably 4096 megabytes
+ - RAM: minimum 4096 megabytes
  - Storage:   minimum 32 gigabytes, preferably 256 gigabytes
  - Network: Accessible  outbound to the Internet (both IPv4 and IPv6), inbound access not required
  - Firewall Route: The publically accessible IP should point to  this server, a Linux firewall is automatically managed by CHIE